 All transfers have to be recorded at the USPTO to take effect.
-If an assignment isn't recorded in three months from its start date, the patent cannot be sold to another person.
-Assignments recorded by the USPTO yield public notice of the transfer and grant the new owner the ability to file infringement.
+If an assignment isn't recorded within three months of its start date, the patent cannot be sold to another person.
+Assignments recorded by the USPTO yield public notice of the transfer and grant the new owner the ability to file a claim in the event of infringement.

 All assignment paperwork must be in English per the USPTO.
 Any paperwork in another language should have an English translation, signed by the translator, included.
 All assignment paperwork should have a properly completed USPTO cover sheet.
 Send copies, not originals.

 When licensing gets granted, inventors cannot sue licensees for patent infringement provided licensees follow the terms of the license.
 Licensing agreements and terms are based on the inventor's desires.
 Licensing doesn't require a specific form, but inventors should hire a legal professional to draft agreements.

 - Royalty percentage